 Some children in long-term care are not expected to return to live with their family on a full time basis.
-Foster Carers who provide long term care commit to parenting children toward adulthood and provide them with stability and permanency.
+Foster Carers who provide long term care commit to parenting children toward adulthood and provide them with stability.
 They experience all the challenges and rewards of guiding a child as they grow and develop.

 Why do children need this type of care?